-On November 15th, 2012, the public of Merseyside were invited to vote for a Police and Crime Commissioner (PCC) for the first time.
-The winning candidate was Jane Kennedy and she took up office on November 22nd, 2012.
+On 6th May 2021, the public of Merseyside were invited to vote for a Police and Crime Commissioner (PCC).
+The winning candidate was Emily Spurrell, who took 57% of the public vote.

 Police and Crime Commissioners were brought in by the Government to replace Police Authorities.

-Jane is paid a salary of £86,700 per year.
-This figure is set by the Home Secretary.
+Emily is paid a salary of £86,600 per year.

 You can find out more about our Spending.